Mero0077/FawryE-CommAssesment/README.md

 E-Commerce Mini Checkout System .
 It’s designed to demonstrate solid OOP design in a clear and practical way.

 ## Design Thoughts
-Abstract product: Product is made abstract because it’s just a blueprint — you never buy a generic product, only concrete ones like ShippableProduct or ExpirableShippableProduct.
+Abstract Product:The Product class is abstract because you never buy a generic product — only real ones like ShippableProduct or ExpirableShippableProduct.

-Interfaces: Instead of class, I used interfaces for expiry and shipping.
-This keeps capabilities flexible — a product can easily combine features without complicated base classes.
+Interfaces:I used interfaces for shipping and expiry instead of extra base classes.
+This keeps the design flexible — a product can easily have shipping, expiry, or both.

-Virtual methods: Common behaviors like IsAvailable and IsExpired can be customized later by overriding.
-This makes it easy to add new product rules without rewriting everything.
+Virtual Methods:Common checks like IsAvailable and IsExpired can be overridden later.
+This makes it easy to change rules without rewriting the whole class.

-The design sticks to clear constructor usage, simple checks, and readable flow.
+Simple Structure:Each class has one clear job.
+The code uses clean constructors and easy-to-follow checks.

 ## Highlights
-This project shows an understanding of:
+Encapsulation:

-Encapsulation: Each class owns its own data and behavior.
+Each class controls its own data and behavior.

-Inheritance & Interfaces: Clear mix of abstract base class and interfaces for flexible behaviors.
+Inheritance & Interfaces:
+Clear mix of an abstract base class and interfaces for flexible features.

+Polymorphism:
-Polymorphism: Virtual methods make it easy to extend or override.
+Virtual methods make it easy to extend or customize.

+Composition:
-Composition: The cart has cart items; shipping works on any shippable product list.
+The cart holds cart items; shipping works on any product that supports shipping.

-Single Responsibility: Each class has a clear, focused job.
+Single Responsibility:
+Every class does one thing only.